The Huckleberry Hound Show: Licensing

 No later than 1961, the characters began appearing "in person" at events across America.
-Hanna Barbera commissioned costumed characters of Huckleberry Hound, Yogi Bear, and Quick Draw McGraw, which appeared at events like the Florida State Fair.
+Hanna-Barbera commissioned costumed characters of Huckleberry Hound, Yogi Bear, and Quick Draw McGraw, which appeared at events like the Florida State Fair.

-Hanna-Barbera owner Taft Broadcasting started opening theme parks in 1972, beginning with Kings Island.
+Hanna-Barbera's owner Taft Broadcasting started opening theme parks in 1972, beginning with Kings Island.
 These parks included areas themed to the company's cartoons, and included walk-around characters of Huckleberry Hound, Yogi Bear, and others.
 The characters were also featured on rides, including carousels.
 Licensed Huckleberry products included an Aladdin-brand Thermos.

-Books based on the show include: